cloudysunny14/appengine-mapreduce2GCS/appengine-mapreduce2GCS/README.md

 Get Involved
 ----------
 Think it could be better?
-It�fs all Apache 2.0 licensed. feel free to pull request for me.
+It's all Apache 2.0 licensed. feel free to pull request for me.

 Licence